SukkoPera/OpenVideoModulator/README.md

 Solder the AD724 chip first, then all surface-mount components.
 Finally complete the board with the through-hole connectors and crystal.

 One of C6 and C7 should be enough.
-I put a 100nF on C6 but that is probably overkill.
+I use a 100uF on C6 but that is probably overkill.
 Play with them if your output video signal is unstable.

 The Composite/S-Video connector can be found from many Chinese sellers under the name *AV-MDC-401*.
 I chose this one as it was perfect for my needs, but the board should be easy to adapt to different connectors.